 3. Sources of Information

-The sources to research your family history are limited due to the fact that mostly the system of keeping records was not computerized and the technology to preserve data was outdated.
+The sources to research your family history are limited because mostly the system of keeping records was not computerized and the technology to preserve data was outdated.

 You can start to gather your data from the following sources: